didierverna/tfm-validate/README.md

 You may also call the function `invalidate-directory` to get TFM compliance reports for a whole directory tree.

-Finally, call the function `(invalidate-texlive YEAR)` to generate a website full of compliance reports.
+Finally, call the function `(invalidate-texlive)` to generate a website full of compliance reports for your current TeXlive installation.
+See the docstring for customization.
 The site is located in `~/tfm-validate/`.
 See for example [this one](https://www.didierverna.net/tfm-validate).